-Figs are the quintessential Mediterranean fruit tree and when we moved in I was so happy about the miniature grove of fig trees at the very back of the garden!
+Figs are the quintessential Mediterranean fruit tree and when we moved here in 2022 I was so happy about the miniature grove of fig trees at the very back of the garden!
 But in that summer and fall we didn’t see a single fig. Having no experience at all with fig trees and lots of other things on my mind, I thought at first that they might simply be a kind of non-bearing fig tree.
+There is, of course, no such thing.

 Some talks with neighbors and a bit of research later I came to realize that they had probably been cut back drastically – and improperly – the year before.
-Unfortunately many “garden maintenance” people are in a hurry and instead of carefully selecting the proper branches to cut, they do a onceover straight across the top.
-In this case this resulted in lots of long, spindly trunks with “lion tail” tufts at the very top and nothing underneath.
+Unfortunately many “garden maintenance” people are in a hurry (or incompetent) and instead of carefully selecting the proper branches to cut, they do a once-over cut, straight across the top.
+In this case this resulted in lots of long, bare, and spindly trunks with “lion tail” tufts at the very top and nothing underneath.
 Creating a canopy that effectively cut out the light below and left no fruiting branches.

-Over the past 2 years I’ve been getting them in shape again by taking out the longest, most spindly lion tails at the bottom and shorting others strategically.
-This way they grow back from the bottom and re-form a thicket of shorter, well-branched fig trees.
-And I do hope that the fig harvest will improve accordingly.
+Over the past two years I’ve been getting them in shape again by taking out the longest, most spindly lion tails at the bottom and shorting others strategically.
+This way they have grown back from the bottom and re-formed a thicket of shorter, well-branched fig trees.
+And this year’s fig harvest has been a lot better – we’ve picked sweet and juicy, purple fruit from the beginning of August through the beginning of September.

 Leave a Reply